ZWPlayer RTSP Web Playback Solution

 </html>

-If using webrtc output without transcoding, the overall latency is less than 300 milliseconds, even lower than the camera's own preview latency:
+If webrtc output is used without transcoding, the total latency is less than 300 milliseconds, which is lower than the camera’s own preview latency: